philonata/playforia-minigolf/README.md

 java -jar client.jar -server 192.168.1.7 -lang en_US # Replace IP with the one of your server (which you can find out by using for example `ifconfig`/`ipconfig`) and lang with en_US, fi_FI or sv_SE
 ```

+If you want to enable debugging messages, add `-verbose` to the list of arguments.

 After the Login screen, which can be skipped with an empty form, you should see your familiar Playforia Minigolf Menu!

 **NEW:** You can now choose your nickname freely.
 However the input to the password field will still be ignored and there is no check for errors and so on...